juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ![ The chat continues to ensure  the completion of task.](/assets/uploads/fig6-3.png "Figure 6.
 A chatbot handles user interruption while helping the user order a pizza.")

-In all the examples above (Figure 2, Figures 5-6), the Juji chatbots were able to handle user interruptions properly while moving the conversation forward.
-Behind the scene, the AI in these chatbots worked in stealth to make the transitions and manage the flow changes.
-Because the conversation flowed so naturally, no wonder the customers didn't realize what's working behind the scene and asked "Where's the AI"!
+In all the examples above (Figure 2, Figures 5-6), it is important for a chatbot to handle user interruptions properly while moving the conversation forward.
+In all these examples, there is AI working behind the scene to drive the chatbots to manage the chat flow changes.
+In fact,  a chatbot needs to make a decision at every step, e.g., deciding to answer a question or continue the current flow.
+Humans are super smart and can make such decisions in a split second, while a chatbot must be taught with such smart.

-In contrast, the chatbot shown on the left of Figure 4 was not able to handle a user's interruption ("what's yours"), which also hinders the task completion (i.e., in this case, the chatbot failed to get the user's name).
+What would happen if a chatbot does not have such smart?
+The chatbot shown on the left of Figure 4 is not able to handle a user's interruption ("what's yours").
+This inability also hinders the task completion (i.e., in this case, the chatbot failed to get the user's name).

 No matter how simple a task is, a chatbot often needs such smart to ensure task completion.
 Recall a person who told me that he did not need an AI chatbot.
 I asked him what he wants his chatbot to do.
 He said "*I just want a simple chatbot to gather some data from my study participants*".
 I then asked him whether he cares about the quality of data gathered.
 Just imagine this scenario: